shubhenduanupamdutta/developer-portfolio-svelte/DeveloperPortfolioSvelte.md

 npx sanity typegen generate
 ```

 - Now you can copy the file content, and paste it in a file in the `src/lib/types` folder.
-The file name can be `sanity.d.ts`.
+The file name must be `sanity.d.ts`.
+Because when we use `.d.ts` extension, it is automatically included in the project globally.

 ### Fetching Data from Sanity